 “When the student is ready the teacher will appear.” — Buddha

 You’ll know when you’re ready for the next phase when you attract the right teacher to help you get there.
 [Online courses are available from the comfort of your home.]

 If you haven’t had your target score reached, keep going.
 Consistency is the most fundamental virtue to achieve what you want.
 Almost everyone can sprint for a while.
 But most burn-out and quit.
 Everything meaningful in life is a marathon — meant to test your commitment and will.

 Understanding concepts and solving problems.
 If this is what you love doing, you’ll do it regardless of the outcome.

 If you do something long enough, compounding will take effect, momentum will surge, and you’ll begin to experience exponential results.

 If you want it badly enough (study in IIT or MBBS from AIIMS), you will do whatever it takes to make it happen.
 If you don’t, you won’t.

 3. Optimize your performance

 Everything you do matters.
 Every moment of your preparation journey either contributes to or takes away from what you’re trying to accomplish — the questions you solve — activities you do — people you spend time with — and how you spend your mornings and evenings.

-In order to become one of the topper, you must focus your efforts on outputs by leveraging your subconscious mind.
+In order to become one of the toppers, you must focus your efforts on outputs by leveraging your subconscious mind.
 While you’re away from your study, like sleeping, spending time with friends, or other activities, your subconscious is working through and mulling over the problems you’re trying to solve.